ndkgit339/FastSpeech2-filled_pause_speech_synthesis/README.md

 ### Step 2: Synthesis

 1. First, run the script of preprocess for speech synthesis.
 This follows the setting written in ``./config/.../preprocess.yaml``.
+Set the parameter ``test`` to ``True``.
 Change the setting accordingly.

 ```
 python preprocess.py path/to/preprocess/config